 - Refusing to test

-The airman must send a Notification Letter for the suspension, then send a second Notification Letter if the alcohol related offense results in a conviction.
-Even though the airman sent two notification letters, FAA views the suspension and conviction as one alcohol-related incident.
+The airman must send a Notification Letter for the suspension, then send a second Notification Letter if the alcohol and/or drug related offense results in a conviction.
+Even though the airman sent two notification letters, FAA views the suspension and conviction as one alcohol and/or drug related incident.

 P.O.
 Box 25810

 To speed processing, the letter must contain the following information:

 - Name, Address, Date of Birth, Certificate Number, Telephone Number